Opening Concert

 Frank Bridge: Lament for Two Violas, H.101b (1911–12)

-Lament was originally written for two violas in 1912, in the wake of the Titanic disaster.
-The work is one of Bridge's most moving compositions – a melancholic dialogue between two equal voices weaving together in grief and beauty.
+Lament was written in 1912 in the wake of the Titanic tragedy.
+The work is one of Bridge's most moving compositions: a melancholic dialogue between two equal voices weaving together in grief and beauty.

 Performers: